Internet-Draft Payment JSON-RPC & MCP Transport April 2026

 12.5.
 Metadata Stripping

 On-path attackers or malicious intermediaries could strip org.paymentauth/credential from requests (causing repeated payment challenges) or org.paymentauth/receipt from responses (affecting auditability).
-For Streamable HTTP transport, TLS provides integrity.
+For network transports, TLS provides integrity.
 For stdio transport, rely on process isolation.

 12.6.
 Confused Deputy

-Clients may be tricked into paying for unintended resources if tool descriptions or realms are misleading.
+Clients may be tricked into paying for unintended operations if method names or realms are misleading.
 Client implementations SHOULD:

 • Display realm, amount, currency, and recipient to users before fulfilling payment challenges